StephanHCB/go-generator-cli/README.md

   * if a variable has a pattern set, the parameter value must regex-match that pattern.
 Please be advised that you must enclose the pattern with ^...$ if you want to force the whole value to match, otherwise it's enough for part of the value to match the pattern.
+  * variables are assumed to be string-valued by default, but the template generator actually allows any valid yaml structure (lists and maps, even nested) both as default values and as variable values.
+    There is no type checking whatsoever, parsing templates that access missing fields or list items will fail, so it is not recommended to overuse this feature.
+Also, you should definitely provide a default value for any list or map typed variable, for else how will your users know what structure you are assuming?

 The idea is that you keep your generators under version control.